-If she spoke your name with it, God have mercy on you: whether she was angry with you or not, it would take legions of self-control to keep yourself from falling to the floor at the sound of it.
-For many an unlucky soul, Jane's voice was the last sound to ever pass through their ears.
-It was deep, it was rough, it was sensual.
-When you heard that voice, you knew you were encountering a woman who had really experienced life—really swept into each corner of it, exploring every nook and cranny she could, and never resting for a second.
+If she spoke your name with it, God have mercy on you: for many an unlucky soul, Jane's voice was the last sound to ever pass through their ears.
+It was deep and powerful as a church bell, and when you heard that voice, you knew you were encountering a woman who had really experienced life—really swept into each corner of it, exploring every nook and cranny she could, never resting for a second.
 A new mountain to be climbed?
 Jane was on it.
 A new lake to be explored?
 Jane was in it.
 A wild animal taking out your cattle?
 Jane would be wearing its hide by the next day.

 In short, she was not a person to be reckoned with.
 If you were fortunate enough to consider her an ally, she'd sooner take her own life than betray you.
-But her list of friends was short, because most people she met had heard of her reputation with a gun and were wary of her alleged trigger-happy finger.
-She rarely seemed to smile so much as smirk, and then of course there was the fact that she simply was unlike any other woman most civilized people had ever met.
+But her list of friends grew smaller by the year, because most people she met had heard of her reputation with a gun and were wary of her alleged trigger-happy finger.
+She didn't seem to smile so much as smirk, and then of course there was the fact that she was simply unlike any other woman most people had ever met.

 Another reason her friends numbered so few was because Jane rarely stayed in the same place longer than a few months.
-She traveled from town to town with one sidekick, the only person she would really trust with her life.
+She traveled from town to town with just one other soul, the only person she would trust with her life.
 But settle down?
 Never.
 Hers was a spirit that could not broken.
 Hers was a lifestyle that could never be tamed.
 Hers was a passion that could never be quelled.

-Hers was a life Maura Isles couldn't ever have imagined in even her wildest dreams.
+Hers was a life Maura Isles could never have imagined in even her wildest dreams.

 August 4, 1884

 Has your situation in Hollow Creek improved?
-I'm afraid that Boston is getting more and more insufferable by the day.
-It has been just over a month since father's death, and without him or you here, life is becoming quite intolerable.
-People I had counted among friends have turned on me, and have laughed at my hopes and ambitions.
+I'm afraid that Boston is getting more insufferable by the day.
+It has been almost half a year since father's death, and without him or you here, life is becoming quite intolerable.
+People I had counted among friends have turned against me, and have laughed at my hopes and ambitions.
+It seems only a matter of time before I will be run out of town.
 I feel despondent and lonely.
 I've enough money saved up for fare to Arizona, and wish you would allow me to at least stay near you.
 Is there a doctor in Hollow Creek?
 Perhaps he could use the help of a humble nurse.